Image of a hand with a leaf floating

 Preparing for achievable milestones

-With a few ideas on where to focus in the new year, it’s time to put pen to paper and create achievable goals that will further define your strategy.
+With a few ideas on where to focus, it’s time to put pen to paper and create achievable goals that will further define your strategy.
 Creating SMARTER goals can help you turn your business plans into reality.

 SMARTER goals are: